- [No Downloads found]

-To cope with the demand for living in Bromsgrove, the District Council’s Core Strategy plans for an additional 4000 housing units.
+To cope with the demand for living in Bromsgrove, the District Council’s Local Plan, which was adopted in January 2017, sets out plans for 7000 new homes between now and 2030.
 The greatest need and demand for housing is in Bromsgrove Town, the majority of development has therefore been directed to sustainable locations around its edge and will deliver affordable housing, employment, open space, and community facilities.
 Other small scale proposals aim to provide appropriate levels of housing provision in rural locations to maintain the vitality of villages around the District.

 There are also several recent private housing developments in and around the centre of Bromsgrove where further additional housing provision is also being planned.
-The vacant spaces above shops have been targeted for conversion into flats by the £1.2 million Townscape Heritage Initiative for which Bromsgrove has a first round pass.
+The vacant spaces above shops have been targeted for conversion into flats by the £1.2 million Townscape Heritage Initiative.
 The Regeneration Programme is also freeing up sites in Public Ownership, such as the current Police Station, the Council House and properties along sites such as Recreation Road, School Drive, Windsor Street all of which have been earmarked to provide new town centre housing.

 The flagship project for town centre housing is the development of a residential care home, dementia care unit, close care, extra care village and assisted care housing along Recreation Road to provide a major, state of the art, Continuing Care Retirement Community.
 A member of the developing consortium is Bromsgrove District Housing Trust, meaning that whether residents are seeking to downsize from a substantial property or being supported by a Registered Social Landlord, the development is open to them.
 More such developments are a key part of the District Housing Strategy.